 - Continue to hone your knife again until the bevels of the knife are leveled according to your contentment,

 - But, this time, you must sharpen at around a 30-degree angle.
-A 30-degree angle chopping-edge is enough to endure continuous usages.
+A 30-degree angle chopping edge is enough to endure continuous usage.